-- (2) A filing of a premium rate schedule for an existing policy form that increases one or more premium rates and does not decrease any premium rate and is to be applicable only to policies issued after a defined issue date is not considered an increase to a premium rate schedule but is considered a new initial rate schedule. - (3) For guaranteed renewable policies, if the company has guaranteed premiums will not increase after the insured has attained a specified age, the company shall certify that the basis for future rate increases will not include adverse experience for such insureds.
+- (1) If the initial rate filing is being submitted on behalf of the company, include a letter of authorization from the insurance company submitted by the party authorized to submit the filing. - (2) Include a certification by an authorized representative of the company that, in addition to the modified rate schedule, an issue age rate schedule has been filed or is being filed and will be offered to applicants. - (3) A filing of a modified rate schedule for an existing policy form that increases one or more premium rates and does not decrease any premium rate and is to be applicable only to policies issued after a defined issue date is not considered an increase to a modified rate schedule but is considered a new initial rate schedule. - (4) For guaranteed renewable policies, if the company has guaranteed premiums will not increase after the insured has attained a specified age, the company shall certify that the basis for future rate increases will not include adverse experience for such insureds.
 However, this certification does not preclude the company from utilizing the actual experience of the insureds beyond the specified age in projecting the experience of any other segments of the insured population for which rate increases are permitted.